Mickey Spillane (mobster): Irish-Italian Mob War

 In the 1970s, under Spillane, the Irish mob became organized and expanded their control out of Hell's Kitchen to most of the west side of Manhattan.
 The Italian Mafia, seeing this as a threat, demanded involvement in the soon-to-be-built Jacob K. Javits Convention Center.
 The convention center was being constructed in the Chelsea neighborhood of NYC just south of Hell's Kitchen.
 Spillane refused to allow any involvement by the Italians.
 The Italian gangsters greatly outnumbered the members of the Irish mob, but Spillane was successful in keeping control of the convention center.

 The Italians, frustrated and embarrassed by their defeat to Spillane and the Irish gangsters, responded by hiring a rogue Irish-American hitman named Joseph "Mad Dog" Sullivan to assassinate Tom Devaney, Eddie "the Butcher" Cummiskey, and Tom "the Greek" Kapatos, three of Spillane's chief lieutenants.
 By the mid-1970s, Spillane had moved his family out of Hell's Kitchen to Woodside, Queens, because of threats of violence against his children.

 In 1966, a young upstart named Jimmy Coonan began slowly muscling in on Spillane's territory.
 Ultimately, Coonan was sent to prison for ten years in 1967 for homicide.
 When he was released from prison, Coonan sought to align himself with the Gambino crime family through an up-and-coming mobster from Brooklyn, named Roy DeMeo.
-This would mark the beginning of the end for the Irish mob, as after Spillane's death, Coonan would eventually work for the Gambinos.
+This marked the beginning of the end for the Irish mob, as after Spillane's death, Coonan eventually worked for the Gambinos.

 Death

 On May 13, 1977, Spillane, aged 43, was killed outside his apartment in Queens.
-It has long been rumored that the DeMeo crew murdered Spillane as a favor to Coonan, who subsequently took over as the boss of the Hell's Kitchen Irish Mob.
+It has long been rumored that the DeMeo crew murdered Spillane as a favor to Coonan, with Roy DeMeo being the shooter.
+Coonan took over as boss of the Hell's Kitchen Irish Mob.
 Spillane is buried in Calvary Cemetery, Queens, New York.

 Family

 Spillane had three children.
 Michael (Mickey), Robert and Denise.
 Robert, an actor, fell six stories to his death on July 10, 2010, in Manhattan, New York, when he leaned against his apartment window screen.
 The screen gave way while Robert was calling his brother.

-Mickey Spillane owns the bar in Hell's Kitchen called "Mickey Spillane's Hells Kitchen" on 49th Street and 9th Avenue.
+Mickey Spillane is the namesake of the bar in Hell's Kitchen called "Mickey Spillane's Hells Kitchen" on 49th Street and 9th Avenue, founded by his son, Mickey Spillane Jr.